 Safe Viewing Warning

-Do not look directly at the Sun during the partial phases of the eclipse.
+Unless you are wearing special eclipse glasses, do not look directly at the Sun during the partial phases of the eclipse.
 It is still unsafe even when the Sun is more than 99% covered by the Moon.
-The only time it is safe to look toward the Sun is when it is completely during totality for those on the path of totality.
+The only time it is safe to look toward the Sun without eclipse glasses is when it is covered completely during totality for those on the path of totality.

 Basic Eclipse Observing